yop388/authentication/README.md

 # authentication
-sample Django app for make inscription and authentication
+sample Django app for making inscription and authentication
-# authentication-1